garylirocks/quickrefs/azure-networking.markdown

 You could link a Private DNS Zone to a vNet (not subnet), enable auto-registration, then hostname of any VMs in the vNet would be registered in this Private DNS Zone

 - Note
-  - A DNS Zone can link to multiple vnets
+  - They are global, could be accessed from any region, sny subscription, any tenant.
-  - A vnet can have **ONLY ONE** registration zone, but can have multiple resolution zones
+  - A zone can be linked to multiple vnets
-  - Even your vnet is configured with custom DNS servers, the auto-registration still happens
+  - A vnet can have **ONLY ONE** registration zone, but can have multiple resolution zones, even your vnet is configured with custom DNS servers, the auto-registration still happens

 - Scoped to a single vNet